mcneel/help-docs/_kr/flamingo/5/help/environment.md

 ## 평면형 HDRI 옵션
 {: #planar-hdr-options}

 Planar high-dynamic-range images are seldom used, but can be very useful.
-And HDRI provides a wider range of color possibilities.
-A good use of planar HDRI files is used outside windows in architectural renderings where the background may be too light or too dark.
-Planer HDRI files are always mapped planar.
+And HDRi provides a wider range of color possibilities.
+A good use of planar HDRi files is used outside windows in architectural renderings where the background may be too light or too dark.
+Planer HDRi files are always mapped planar.

 ![images/planarimagebeach.png](images/planarimagebeach.png)